evolvedbinary/hsg-project-wiki/Home.md

 Welcome to the hsg-project wiki!
-The following pages will walk you through setting up, updating, and maintaining your history.state.gov (HSG) development environment.
+The following pages will walk you through setting up, updating, and maintaining your **history.state.gov (HSG) development environment**.

 This wiki houses instructions for: